beastmodepk/Mobile-app2/README.md

 - Limits which would remind people of their excessive expenses

-- Charts where people can visual their usage according to the daily, weekly and monthly caps
+- Charts where people can visualize their usage according to the daily, weekly and monthly caps

 - Pie Charts which enable us to visualise and see on which category we are spending too much.